RamazanKara/Mastodon-Traefikv2-Docker-Compose/README.md

 # mastodon-traefikv2-docker-compose
 Mastodon Instance based on Docker Compose.
 Requires a Traefik Load Balancer

+## Demo

+Visit https://www.r-kara.de for a demo of my own Mastodon Instance

 ## Install

 Download my docker-compose.yml and fill in the variables to your needs